devzero-inc/dakr-operator-installers/README.md

 ## Setup Steps

 The process involves two main parts:
-1.  **Configure Cloud IAM (Terraform):** Run the Terraform module for your chosen cloud provider (AWS or GCP) to set up IAM roles/service accounts and permissions.
+1.  **Configure Cloud IAM (Terraform):** Run the Terraform module for your chosen cloud provider (AWS, GCP, or Azure) to set up IAM roles/service accounts and permissions.
 2.  **Deploy DAKR Operator (Helm):** Update `helm/dakr/values.yaml` with the Terraform outputs and deploy the operator.

 ---